plusalso/foxtel_self_service/readme.md

 In the background do the full page download and sync in background.
 Only do this if the file version has changed.

-If file version changed
+If figma file version changed
-for each page of current template download whole page [details omitted] compare hash to hash in s3.
-Can we put the hash on metadata? yes. if hash is different, pull the new file into s3.
+save the new file version (where?) request pages from figma api for each page which is a template page (has a / in the title) download whole page using API for each top level frame/group: generate a hash and compute the image filename compare hash to hash in s3. if hash is different, call the figma api to render the image and pull the new file into s3.

-Don't worry about refreshing the image.
+Don't worry about refreshing the image in the imageOverlay .
 We can set a stale timeout on the images maybe or something?

 Perhaps the Update Database button can trigger the whole refresh.
 But make it less prominent.
 Keep it simple and add a:
 "This may take a few minutes" message.